Everything you need to know about Crimson Desert’s crime system, including the advantages and disadvantages of stealing, and how to do it properly.

 You can’t commit crimes unless you’re wearing a mask.
 If you get caught and sent to the constabulary, you’ll lose all your masks and have to pay a fine, but you do not have to give back anything you stole.

 Your wallet can go negative if the fine is bigger than the amount you have on hand.
-It’s possible that banking is a protection against this, but it has not yet been economical for us to engage with that system.
-You need 100 silver + a gold bar (worth 500 silver) for it to be worthwhile.
+It’s possible that banking is a protection against this but given that you need 100 silver + a gold bar (worth 500 silver) to open an account, you’ll probably be able to afford the fine by the time you can make your first bank deposit.

 Each time you commit a crime, a few things happen: